MasteryEducation/SecuritiesExamsMastery.ca/content/csc/16/3/index.md

 - [ ] CAC 40
 - [ ] FTSE 100

-> **Explanation:** In Canada, the S&P/TSX Composite Index is commonly used to benchmark domestic equity performance.
+> **Explanation:**( In Canada, the S&P/TSX Composite Index is commonly used to benchmark domestic equity performance.)

----

 ### What is the main purpose of integrating ESG considerations into an IPS?
 - [x] Aligning investments with the client’s ethical or sustainability goals